The Truth About Employee Financial Wellness in 2025

 1. 31% of employees with financial stress report a deterioration in mental health.

-Financial struggles that arise from worrying about debt, financial instability or the inability to pay for basic necessities can lead to stress and lower the ability to deal with mental health challenges, according to TIAA Institute researchers.
-High debt levels are also associated with anxiety, depression and anger and ongoing financial struggles can contribute to feelings of hopelessness and despair that can culminate in depression.
+Financial struggles that arise from worrying about debt or the inability to pay for basic necessities can lead to stress.
+According to TIAA Institute researchers, these struggles lower the ability to deal with mental health challenges.
+High debt levels are associated with anxiety, depression and anger.
+Ongoing financial struggles can contribute to feelings of hopelessness and despair that can culminate in depression.

 One way employers can help is by providing access to mental health resources.
-Programs can include counseling services, employee assistance and mental health workshops.
-Employers can also help create a supportive workplace culture where mental health is discussed openly and destigmatized so employees feel comfortable seeking guidance when needed.
+Programs include counseling services, employee assistance and mental health workshops.
+Employers can also help create a supportive workplace culture where mental health is discussed openly.

 2. 31% of employees struggle with sleep disturbances.

-Financial worries can manifest in sleep disturbances, resulting in decreased energy levels.
-These financial worries may be a result of the high debt levels seen among employees: QPA’s survey found that 80% of employees carry debt, primarily in the form of mortgages, credit cards and student loans, and 64% of individuals lack adequate emergency funds.
+Financial worries can also manifest in sleep disturbances, resulting in decreased energy levels.
+These financial worries may be a result of the high debt levels seen among employees.
+QPA’s survey found that 80% of employees carry debt, primarily in the form of mortgages, credit cards and student loans.
+64% of individuals lack adequate emergency funds.

 Employers can also provide educational sessions on the importance of sleep as well as how to establish healthy sleep routines.
-Encouraging a balance between work and life by setting firm boundaries for work hours as well as promoting scheduling flexibilities can help employees both manage their time and improve their sleep quality.
+Encouraging a balance between work and life helps employees both manage their time and improve their sleep quality.

 3. 18% of stressed employees indicate challenges in their relationships.